nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

-With reference to the figure above, as an "add card" command is given by the user, `FlashcardRun` will take in the command and call `addCard()` method in `FlashcardDeck` which constructs a new Flashcard object and stores it inside the `FlashcardDeck` object.The `addCard()` function will then show the user the question and answer of the flashcard that has been created.
+With reference to the figure above, as an "add card" command is given by the user, `FlashcardRun` will take in the command and call `addCard()` method in `FlashcardDeck` which constructs a new Flashcard object and stores it inside the `FlashcardDeck` object.
+The `addCard()` function will then show the user the question and answer of the flashcard that has been created.

 Other possible commands that are not shown in the figure work in a similar way where command is parsed in `FlashcardRun` Class,